-For this day, we headed over to Sado Island which is a part of the prefecture.
-In order to get here, we took the Jetfoil jet boat with the route Niigata – Ryotsu and it departs every hour with a cost of ¥6,520 yen.
-(It takes about an hour to get to Sado Island from Niigata port with a fast boat like this).
+On this day of my Niigata itinerary, we headed over to Sado Island which is a part of the prefecture.
+In order to get here, we took the Jetfoil jet boat with the route Niigata – Ryotsu and it departs every hour at a cost of ¥6,520 yen.
+It takes about an hour to get to Sado Island from Niigata port with a fast boat like this.

 If you want cheaper options, there are the other ferry routes: